Molecolab-Pisa/OpenMMPol/README.md

 ## Description

-Ope-MMPol is an open-source library to interface quantum chemical software with atomistic polarizable embedding.
+Open-MMPol is an open-source library to interface quantum chemical software with atomistic polarizable embedding.
 It allows to compute all the electrostatic quantities needed for a polarizable embeddings with AMOEBA (and other forcefield) of virtually any